 Dr. Roy Denoon is Vice President and Principal of CPP Wind Engineering.
 With a long history of CTBUH involvement, Denoon has served on the CTBUH Expert Peer Review Committee since 2014; Co-Chaired the Wind Tunnel Testing Working Group; presented at many CTBUH Conferences; and participated in the Peer Review Panel for the International Research Seed Funding Program from 2012 to 2014.

 Professor Jiemin Ding is the Group Chief Engineer for the Tongji Architectural Design (Group), also known as TJAD.
-Among many other offerings, Ding has contributed greatly to the knowledge-sharing aspect of the CTBUH mission, devoting much of his time to disseminating research in published CTBUH outputs and serving as one of the inaugural Academic Advisors for the CTBUH Chicago Office.
+Among many other offerings, Ding has contributed greatly to the knowledge-sharing aspect of the CTBUH mission, devoting much of his time to disseminating research in published CTBUH outputs and serving as one of the inaugural Academic Advisors for the CTBUH China Office.

 Hashimah Hashim is the Executive Director of KLCC Property Holdings Berhad, the developer behind the seminal Petronas Towers in Kuala Lumpur, Malaysia.
 A committed supporter of various CTBUH initiatives, Hashim served on the Main Jury for the 2016 Awards, has attended all CTBUH Conferences since 2015, and currently serves on the Steering Committee for the CTBUH Skybridges Research Project.

 Kui Zhuang, Vice President of China Construction Design International (CCDI), began his CTBUH tenure as a founding member of the China Office Board, and has since played an instrumental role in strengthening the Council’s foothold in the country.
 Zhuang also serves on the Smart Building Technology Working Group and frequently supports the Council at local events.